-Postgraduate Study in Psychology
+Postgraduate study in Psychology

 Most students begin postgraduate study with an Honours degree.
-The Honours degree is the equivalent to year one of a two year Masters programme, commonly referred to as Masters Part 1.
+The Honours degree is the equivalent to year one of a two year Master's programme, commonly referred to as Master's Part 1.
 It is an intensive year of course work and research under academic supervision.

-Entry into year two of the Masters programme, commonly referred to as Masters Part 2 by thesis, must be applied for (even if students have been accepted into one of the specialised Masters programmes).
+Entry into year two of the Master's programme, commonly referred to as Master's Part 2 by thesis, must be applied for (even if students have been accepted into one of the specialised Master's programmes).
 The thesis is a full year supervised research project in an area of interest, and is subject to assessment.
 This is worth 120 points.

-The Postgraduate Diploma of Clinical Psychology (PGDipClinPsyc) is a three year clinical training programme.
+In addition, the Postgraduate Diploma of Clinical Psychology (PGDipClinPsyc) is a three year clinical training programme.

 A PhD is the highest degree offered by the School of Psychology.
 It is a research degree culminating in a thesis and usually takes three to four years of full time study to complete.